canjs/canjs/index.md

 ## can.view `can.view( idOrUrl, data ) -> documentFragment`

-[can.view](http://donejs.com/docs.html#!can.view) is used to create HTML with JS templates.
+[can.view](http://donejs.com/docs.html#!can.view) is used to load, render, and create HTMLElements from JavaScript templates.
 Pass it ...

 - the __id__ or __url__ of a script tag to use as the content of the template
 - __data__ to pass to the template